Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 The book is available on www.good-author-website.com.<br><br>

-Buddhův život was translated into the Czech language by Good Translator and his translation is licensed under the CC BY license:<br>
+The Life of the Buddha (Buddhův život) was translated into the Czech language by Good Translator and his translation is licensed under the CC BY license:<br>

 <div class="do-not-break-out" markdown="1">